 4.2 Eligibility.
 Directors must be active owner-members of the Cooperative.

-Employees who are owner-members of the Cooperative may serve as on the board of directors with the following provisions:
+Employees of the Cooperative may serve as on the Board with the following conditions:

 - Employees must be owner-members of the Cooperative, subsequently referred to as “employee-owners.”

-- Employee-owners may occupy no more than two (2) seats on the board of directors; once the two employee-owner seats have been filled, no other employee-owners are eligible to serve.
+- Employee-owners may occupy no more than two (2) seats on the Board; once the two (2) employee-owner seats have been filled, no other employee-owners are eligible to serve.

-- Employee-owners who report directly to the general manager are ineligible to hold seats on the board of directors;
+- Employee-owners who report directly to the general manager are ineligible to hold seats on the Board;

 - The general manager is ineligible to serve;

-- Employee-owners, who have been terminated for just cause within the five-year period prior to the date of the election, or during their service as a director, are ineligible to hold seats on the board.
+- Employee-owners, who have been terminated for just cause within the five-(5) year period prior to the date of the election, or during their service as a director, are ineligible to hold seats on the Board.

-- Once two employee-directors are seated, any other director must resign before accepting employment with Bloomingfoods.
+- Once two (2) employee-directors are seated, any other director must resign before accepting employment with the Cooperative.

 4.3 Terms and Elections.
 Elections shall occur annually, in a manner prescribed by the Board.

 Candidates must submit a board candidacy application to be reviewed by the Board.
-The Board will recommend a slate of candidates according to the perceived needs of the board.
-Applicants who are not recommended but who still desire to run for election may do so by filing a petition that includes the names of at least 70 Cooperative owner-members who have been owner-members for at least 60 days.
-The deadline for filing petitions is 45 days before the voting begins.
+The Board will recommend a slate of candidates according to the perceived needs of the Board.
+Applicants who are not recommended but who still desire to run for election may do so by filing a petition that includes the names of at least seventy (70) owner-members who have been owner-members for at least sixty (60) days.
+The deadline for filing petitions is forty-five (45) days before the voting begins.